Zhang Xichen: Early life and education

-On 24 August 1889, Zhang Xichen (章锡琛) was born the eldest son of a family of poor merchants in the small market town of Mashan near Shaoxing, in Zhejiang, China.
-His father was named Zhang Yuanyong (章元庸) and owned a construction materials supply store.
+On 24 August 1889, Zhang Xichen was born the eldest son of a family of poor merchants in the small market town of Mashan near Shaoxing, in Zhejiang, China.
+His father was named Zhang Yuanyong and owned a construction materials supply store.
 Xichen was betrothed to his future wife when he was four years old.
 As a child, he attended traditional private schools, interrupted by a two-year bout of malaria when he was twelve.
 He twice entered and failed the county-level civil service examinations.
 In 1905, after the examinations were abolished, he enrolled in a three-month Japanese class at a language school in Shaoxing.
 Following this, he failed the entrance exam to the county's modernized school, and enrolled instead at a private secondary school in 1906.
-After around half a year, when he was 17, he was forced to drop out after his father called him back home to enter the arranged marriage with his betrothed, Wu Ouzhang (吳耦莊).
+After around half a year, when he was 17, he was forced to drop out after his father called him back home to enter the arranged marriage with his betrothed, Wu Ouzhang.

 Around a year after he returned to live with his parents, they enlisted him as a schoolteacher for local children, including his younger brothers.
-The town had no school, so he established a rudimentary elementary school in a vacant house, naming it Yude Primary School (育德學堂 (Yùdé xuétáng)).
+The town had no school, so he established a rudimentary elementary school in a vacant house, naming it Yude Primary School.
 He served as vice-principal of the school, enlisting a teenage friend to serve as its principal (and only other teacher).
 Other townsfolk were impressed with the school, and enrollment reached over a hundred students.
 However, a county inspector refused to certify Yude, and Zhang enrolled in a teacher's training program at the Shanhui Normal School in 1909.
-There, he grew close to the school's principal, Du Haisheng (杜海生).
+There, he grew close to the school's principal, Du Haisheng.
 Yude closed the following year, as Zhang was required to train at other schools over the year following his graduation.
 Under Du's recommendation, Zhang was hired at the Shaoxing Women's Normal School in 1911, where he served as the de facto principal.
 Zhang disliked this position, and sought employment elsewhere.